Have you ever really wondered why fiber matters so much in your diet and what foods are considered high fiber foods?

 Fiber, however, is essential to lowering cholesterol, preventing heart disease, maintaining a healthy digestive system and sustaining a healthy weight.
 That’s why those with celiac disease and gluten sensitivities need to make sure they’re getting plenty of fiber in their diet every day.

-Feeling inspired by the Sprouts seminar, I wanted to spend some time talking about the importance of heart-healthy fiber in your diet, specifically how those with celiac disease and gluten sensitivities can ensure they are getting enough of it in their gluten-free diets.
+Feeling inspired by the Sprouts seminar, I wanted to spend some time talking about the importance of heart-healthy, high fiber foods in your diet, specifically how those with celiac disease and gluten sensitivities can ensure they are getting enough of it in their gluten-free diets.

 The best sources of fiber comes from naturally gluten-free foods like fruits, vegetables, beans, legumes, nuts and seeds.
 When you eat naturally gluten-free foods, fiber is rarely of concern.
 Whole grains like brown rice, buckwheat, sorghum and certified gluten-free oats are also excellent sources of fiber.